revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-3. Jack wants to enter these multiple line values 5 2 3 4 1 into a single line and he is trying to order the list as [1,2,3,4,5].Which method helps him to get the values in python?
+3.Jack wants to enter these multiple line values 5 2 3 4 1 into a single line and he is trying to order the list as [1,2,3,4,5].Which method helps him to get the values in python?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)